 In his 2013 State of the Union address, President Obama announced that he would designate 20 Promise Zones nationwide: urban, rural, and tribal communities where the Administration would partner with local leaders to create jobs, increase economic activity, improve educational opportunities, and reduce violent crime.
-On January 9, 2014, the first urban, rural, and tribal Promise Zones were announced in a ceremony at the White House.
-They are located in: San Antonio, Los Angeles, Philadelphia, Southeastern Kentucky, and the Choctaw Nation of Oklahoma.
+On January 9, 2014, President Obama announced the five First Round Promise Zone designations in a ceremony at the White House.
+On April 28, 2015, eight Second Round Promise Zone designations were announced.

 For communities selected, the federal government will partner to help the Promise Zones access the resources and expertise they need.
 To date, there are twelve federal agencies working in close collaboration to provide resources and expertise to urban, rural, and tribal Promise Zones to expand economic mobility and opportunity in their communities.